barretobrock/kavalkilu/README.md

 ### crontab
  - Debugging from crontab
     `tail -f /var/log/syslog`
-### raspi
- - ssh slow to respond
-    `echo "IPQoS 0x00" | sudo tee -a /etc/ssh/sshd_config`
- - some strange error about not able to use pandas due to Import Error with `numpy`
-    - This seems to only happen to the older raspis (revision 2) `sudo apt-get install libatlas-base-dev`

 ### Chromedriver
  - "This version.... only supports version xx"
     - It seems like chromedriver automatically updated the minimum allowed version of Chrome to run with it.
 To fix this, you'll typically just have to run `sudo apt update && sudo apt upgrade` to update Chrome to the latest version. `sudo apt list --upgradeable` can help verify the your Chrome version will change